Graduate Certificate in Gerontology

 The Graduate Certificate consists of a six-course program, including three multidisciplinary core courses, two elective courses, and an internship or an independent research project, all of which comprise a minimum of 19 credits.

+No, you do not need to be enrolled in a regular master’s or doctoral program to pursue the Graduate Certificate, although students in such programs are eligible to enroll in the Graduate Certificate Program in Gerontology in addition to their other graduate work.
+Many of our students do choose to pursue dual programs, such as a Master's of Social Work and a Certificate in Gerontology, but plenty do not.
 Students obtaining the Master of Urban Studies or the Ph.D. in Urban Studies can elect Gerontology as their major or minor field area instead of, or in addition to, obtaining the Graduate Certificate in Gerontology.
 Students in the Master of Social Work (MSW) program also are able to simultaneously obtain the Graduate Certificate in Gerontology.
 Program requirements for MSW students differ, however.
 Students in the MSW program should consult with their adviser in the Graduate School of Social Work or with Institute on Aging staff.

 Course requirements for the Graduate Certificate program:

 PHE 556, Health Aspects of Aging,

 PHE 558/658, Perspectives on Aging (for ALL students, including MSW students),

 PSY 562, Psychology of Adult Development and Aging OR SOC 569, Sociology of Aging